ADAPT, INC

 News Release

-ADAPT is partnering with Washington Parish Sheriff’s Office to launch Project WPSO (“We Protect and Serve Others").
-The projects goal is to empower 5th grade students in Washington Parish by creating a positive relationship with law enforcement within the community.
-The program will provide students with valuable life skills, as well as, promote healthy relationships.
+ADAPT is partnering with the Washington Parish Sheriff’s Office to launch Project WPSO (“We Protect and Serve Others").
+The project aims to empower 5th-grade students in Washington Parish by creating a positive relationship with law enforcement within the community.
+The program will provide students with valuable life skills and promote healthy relationships.

 Officer Rickey Warren will be delivering lessons in the following categories: